Li Guoxu

-Li Guoxu (李国旭 (李國旭, Lǐ Guóxù); born 11 April 1978) is a former Chinese footballer and current manager.
+Li Guoxu (李国旭 (李國旭, Lǐ Guóxù); born 11 April 1978) is a Chinese football manager and former player.
+He is the current head coach of Dalian Yingbo.

 Club career

 Li Guoxu started his career at Dalian Wanda.

 In 1999, he left Dalian Wanda to join Chongqing Hongyan in the Chinese Jia B league.

 In 2000, he moved to Shaanxi National Power.

 In 2001, he returned to Chongqing and joined Chongqing Lifan.
 He scored 4 goals in the 8–1 victory against Công an in the Asian Cup Winners' Cup.

 In March 2004, he joined Boca Juniors on a short loan.
 He suffered phalanx fracture, and did not have appearances.
 He returned to Chongqing in July 2004.

 In 2007, he transferred to Chengdu Blades.

 Managerial career

 Following Li's retirement in 2009, he joined Dalian Aerbin as assistant coach.
 He also managed Dalian Aerbin's reserve team from 2012.